kmcgrady/designpatterns/README.md

 * `src/main/java/com.ga.designpatterns/models/users/PriceSensitiveUser.java`
 * `src/main/java/com.ga.designpatterns/models/users/PriceInsensitiveUser.java`

+Finally, update the `offerPackage` method below to use the strategy from `getStrategy`.
+You can see it in action on line 48 of the `src/main/java/com.ga.designpatterns/services/UserService.java`.

 ## Factory Pattern

 Take a look at `src/main/java/com.ga.designpatterns/models/User.java`, and look at Line 64.
 Complete the following method.
 Some pseudo code is provided for you: